rust-embedded/rust-raspberrypi-OS-tutorials/05_safe_globals/README.md

 `NullLock` in `sync.rs` in the `arch` folder.
-For teaching purposes, to make the code lean, it leaves out the actual architecture-specific logic for protection against concurrent access, since we don't need it as long as the kernel only exeuts on a single core with interrupts disabled.
+For teaching purposes, to make the code lean, it leaves out the actual architecture-specific logic for protection against concurrent access, since we don't need it as long as the kernel only executes on a single core with interrupts disabled.

-Instead, it focuses on showcasing the core concept of [interior mutability].
+Instead, it focuses on showcasing the Rust core concept of [interior mutability].
 Make sure to read up on it.
 I also recommend to read this article about an [accurate mental model for Rust's reference types].

-If you want to compare the `NullLock` to some real-world implementations, you can check out implemntations in the [spin crate] or the [parking lot crate].
+If you want to compare the `NullLock` to some real-world mutex implementations, you can check out implemntations in the [spin crate] or the [parking lot crate].

 [tutorial 03]: ../03_hacky_hello_world
 [interior mutability]: https://doc.rust-lang.org/std/cell/index.html